mmC-Cmm/Download-NEX-GDDP-CMIP6/README.md

 # Download-NEX-GDDP-CMIP6
 This python code is created to download the [NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6)](https://www.nccs.nasa.gov/services/data-collections/land-based-products/nex-gddp-cmip6), based on the [Tech Note](https://www.nccs.nasa.gov/sites/default/files/NEX-GDDP-CMIP6-Tech_Note_4.pdf).
+This script considers all versions of data that have been issued.
+Customers can download any version for specific needs.

 ## 1️⃣ Prerequisites